bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

     name: image
 ```

-A resource needs to be registered as usual by providing its source path and adding a short name as an identifier label.
+A resource needs to be registered as usual by providing its source path and by adding a short name as an identifier label.
 We can add as many files we like to the list under the `resources` key.
 Its also possible to add arbitrary meta-data under an additional `params` key.
 This theme can process a bunch of them for the [CommonMark image element](/doc/basic/image#meta-data).

-### Resources from other page bundles
+## Resources from other page bundles

+### Problem & Solution

-There may be also a downside of this approach depending on the specific content structure.
-In case we want to include a resource more than once, we need to store and register it repeatedly.
-To overcome this problem at least partially, this theme is also looking for resources in taxonomy and parent pages, when they are not found in the current page.
-This also allows to use resources in simple pages, which aren’t bundles themselves.
+There may be a downside to this approach depending on our specific content structure.
+In case we want to include a resource more than once, we need to store and register it repeatedly in different page bundles.
+To overcome this problem, this theme is also looking for resources in taxonomy and parent pages.
+This also allows to use already registered resources in simple pages, which aren’t bundles themselves.

-#### Lookup order
+### Lookup Order

 In case a resource is not found in a given page, the theme tries the next related page and so on in the following order: